TEXT-S&P summary: Tata Steel UK Holdings Ltd.

 Rationale

-The rating on Tata Steel UK Holdings Ltd. (TSUKH) reflects the company’s weak cost position and the tough conditions in the global steel industry.
-TSUKH’s high debt is also a rating constraint, in our view.
-Our expectation of strong support from the company’s parent, Tata Steel Ltd. (BB/Negative/--), and TSUKH’s good market position temper these weaknesses.

-TSUKH comprises the European operations of the Tata Steel group (see “Tata Steel Ltd.,” published Sept.
-6, 2012, on RatingsDirect on the Global Credit Portal).
+The rating on Tata Steel UK Holdings Ltd. (TSUKH) reflects the company’s weak operating performance due to its weak cost position and demand.
+Such performance, combined with TSUKH’s high debt, has resulted in a “highly leveraged” financial risk profile.
+Our expectation of support from the company’s parent, Tata Steel Ltd. (BB/Stable/--), and TSUKH’s good market position temper these weaknesses.
+We believe TSUKH, which comprises the European operations of the Tata Steel group, is strategically important to its parent.

+TSUKH is exposed to volatile raw material prices because it lacks raw material security and its cost of production is high, particularly in the U.K. plants.
+The Tata Steel group’s investments in projects in Mozambique (coking coal) and Canada (iron ore) should benefit TSUKH in the form of some backward integration.
+We expect these investments to improve the company’s raw material security to 15%-20% over the next 18-24 months.
+TSUKH continues to undertake various cost cutting and productivity improvement measures to improve profitability.

+TSUKH’s operating performance in the nine months ended Dec.
+31, 2011, was significantly weaker than our expectation due to lower volumes and realization, and higher raw material costs.
+Weak demand due to a slowdown in Europe hit volumes and realizations.
+The company’s EBITDA margin was about 1% during the period, and it had an EBITDA loss for the quarter ended Dec.
+31, 2011.
+EBITDA was significantly lower than our expectation of a 5.5%-6% margin for the fiscal year ended March 31, 2012.